More about Objective 4.0

 Restoring nature means setting aggressive but practical goals to protect 30 percent of the world’s forests, oceans, and lands by 2030, and 50 percent by 2050.

-These efforts take on added urgency because of dangerous feedback loops that can be triggered by high concentrations of atmospheric carbon.
-The resulting higher ambient temperatures suck water from forests.
+Dangerous feedback loops lend these efforts added urgency.
+Elevated concentrations of atmospheric carbon result in higher ambient temperatures, which in turn suck water from forests.
 The dry heat ignites wildfires, which throw stored carbon into the atmosphere, which drives temperatures still higher.